filipecsoares/math-platform/README.md

 ### Development Steps

-Absolutely, let's make the task descriptions more detailed and specific.
-Here's the revised list:

 1. **Setup and Initialize the Project**

    - [ ] Initialize each microservice project with Spring Initializr, selecting the necessary dependencies for each service, such as: